iotivity/IoTivity-Getting-Started/gsg-sw.md

    * Change the device name, if you wish, and click OK to close the Set Device Name dialog box.
    * Click to reselect the device.
 In the Generic Client tab, toggle the Value switch on and off.
 You can also now enter a dimming value in the text box for the new dimming control.
 Hit Tab to change the value on the server.
 You should see the new value in the server window.

-7. Offboard the sever by selecting it and clicking on the offboard button.
+7. Offboard the server by selecting it and clicking on the offboard button.

 8. Quit the client app and then press Ctrl-C in the server terminal to exit the process.
 ***